 And you’re done!

-I opted to stamp my fabric once it was installed on the bench so I could control the pattern placement, but I’ve also just potato printed a full yard of fabric then cut it down for my project.
+I opted to stamp my fabric once the bench was installed in the reading nook so I could control the pattern placement, but I’ve also just potato printed a full yard of fabric then cut it down for my project.
 It all depends on the look you’re going for!

 I hope you try making potato stamps.
 It’s a fun, cheap, and low-risk project you can even do with your kids!
 You can also use these to create potato stamp art on paper.
 That’s probably next on my list…